Different Names of Musali

-Musali, Indian medicinal plant is a small, perennial herb with a long, stout, cylindrical rootstock and copious fleshy root fibres.
+Musali is a small, perennial herb with a long, stout, cylindrical rootstock and copious fleshy root fibres.
 The leaves of the herb are aroused from the base.
-They are 15 centimetres to 45 centimetres long and 1.3 centimetres to 2.5 centimetres wide, are linear or linear-lanceolate, smooth or sparsely hairy, plicate, apex acute, and are often bearing bulbils.
+They are 15 - 45 cm long and 1.3 - 2.5 cm wide, are linear or linear-lanceolate, smooth or sparsely hairy, plicate, apex acute, and are often bearing bulbils.
 The flowers of musali are small, bright yellow in colour and star-shaped.
 The flowers generally blossom on very short flattened scapes (stalks) just above the ground, hidden in the leaf sheath.
-Being hypogeous, the fruits are 1.3 centimetres long, generally carrying one to four seeds and are oblong, black, shiny, deeply grooved with wavy lines.
+Being hypogenous, the fruits are 1.3 cm long, generally carrying one to four seeds and are oblong, black, shiny, deeply grooved with wavy lines.
 In central India the plant appears during the rainy season, and the flowers are essentially blossomed between June and August and dies down during the cold season.